-WHO research shows that by 2020, stress leading to a host of life threatening illnesses, like depression, will be the gravest of health related concerns.
-And most certainly, popping pills won't be the answer!
-Speaking to a therapist in time, can save lives.
+WHO research shows that by 2020, stress, leading to a host of life-threatening illnesses like depression, will be the gravest of health-related concerns.
+And mediation alone, won't help, as we can't be in a meditative state 24*7!
+Speaking to a therapist in time can save lives.

-Also remember, no issue is too small, unimportant or irrelevant to seek professional support.
-Nor is there any reason, for you to feel the slightest embarrassment or hesitation, to share disturbing matters that disrupt your peace of mind, and/or affect your health and family life.
+Also, remember, no issue is too small, unimportant or irrelevant to seek professional support.
+There is no reason for you to feel even the slightest bit of embarrassment or hesitation to share disturbing matters that disrupt your peace of mind, and/or affect your health and family life.

-Stress, Anxiety, Anger, Rejection, Depression, Shyness, Lack of confidence, Low self esteem, Grief, Guilt, Procrastination, Relationship issues, Fears, Phobias, Panic attacks, Substance abuse/Addictions, Obesity & Eating disorders, Bi Polar, Borderline Personality Disorder (BPS), Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), and other pathological disorders.
+Stress, Anxiety, Anger, Rejection, Depression, Shyness, Lack of confidence, Low Self-esteem, Grief, Guilt, Procrastination, Relationship issues, Fears, Phobias, Panic attacks, Substance abuse/Addictions, Obesity and Eating disorders, Bi-Polar issues, Borderline Personality Disorder (BPS), Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), and other pathological disorders.

-As mentioned earlier, the terminology should make no difference to the lay person, suffering from a mental health issue and needing help.
-The subtle difference between the two is primarily for mental health professionals.
-The process pretty much remains the same – discussing and treating the problem through a conversation, with a therapist/counsellor.
+Don’t worry about the terminology; if you’re suffering from a mental health issue and need help, that’s what I do.
+The subtle difference between the two is primarily for Mental Health professionals.
+The process pretty much remains the same – discussing and treating the problem through conversations with a therapist/counsellor.

-Of course they can and their support is extremely crucial during the journey towards getting better.
-However, there is a marked difference in speaking with another lay person and an expert, trained to understand and handle issues related to mental health, isn’t there?
+Of course, they can and their support is extremely crucial during the journey towards getting better.
+However, there is a marked difference in speaking with another layperson and an expert trained to understand and handle issues related to mental health.

-Mental disturbances could also be pathological, meaning, pointing to the presence of a mental disorder, for which medication, apart from regular therapy may be necessary.
+Mental disturbances could also be pathological, meaning there could be a presence of a mental disorder for which medication, apart from regular therapy, may be necessary.

-Either way, a professional is a far better bet in such matters, than the friendly neighbourhood ‘go to’ person because the help needed could be far more, than what the person can give.
+Either way, a professional is a far better bet, in such matters, than the friendly neighbourhood ‘go to’ person because the help needed could be far more than that person can give.

-The most important aspect here, is YOUR admittance and acceptance of the issue, and willingness to work on it.
-That is half the battle won!
-The rest, the therapist / counsellor will take care of.
+The most important aspect here is YOUR admittance and acceptance of the issue and willingness to work on it.
+That’s half the battle won!
+The rest is what I’m here to help you take care of.